ashish173/joshtalk/regex/intro/01_slide.md

   nyc (and believe me thats the least you can do with regexes!!)

-!SLIDE code small commandline incremental
+!SLIDE code small bullet incremental
-# Ruby Regexes!!! #
+# Ruby Regexes!!!
     $ >>> /Invest/.match("Investigations")
       => #<MatchData "Invest" >